Skip to content Skip to sidebar Skip to footer

 So he built a soccer complex on land leased from the Rancho California Water District.

-It wasn’t a big money maker, but the 20-field John Blanche Memorial Soccer Complex met the Smiths’ priority of letting their boys pursue high-level sport without having to travel all the time.
+It wasn’t a big money maker, but the 20-field John Blanche Memorial Soccer Complex met the Smiths’ priority of letting their boys pursue high level sport without having to travel all the time.
 That worked for 10 years until the Water District ended the lease.

 Concurrently, the 242-acre Galway Downs property, then called the Southern California Equestrian Center, continued its descent into disrepair and foreclosure.
 “I went over and spoke to (equestrian center manager) Robert Kellerhouse about bringing the sports field model there.”